-Program Completion: Students are allowed a maximum of 18 months to complete all program requirements.

-Student Handbook:The student handbook is available at our offices at 77-D Willow St. New Haven, CT during business hours.
+Program Completion:Students are allowed a maximum of 15 months to complete all program requirements.
+Students may finish the program earlier, based on their individual progress towards program benchmarks and goals.Student Handbook:The student handbook is available at our offices at 77-D Willow St. New Haven, CT during business hours.
 Electronic copies are also available via email.

-Syllabus:Full syllabus and schedule are available at our offices at 77-D Willow St. New Haven, CT during normal business hours.
+Syllabus:Full syllabus and schedule available at our offices at 77-D Willow St. New Haven, CT during normal business hours.
 Electronic copies are also available via email.